Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Results

-For all tested benchmark functions, systematic random sampling is found to converge faster to a valid surrogate.
-However, optimizer-directed sampling was found to be superior in reproducing the behavior of the benchmark function at its extrema.
-This finding is well aligned with our conjecture that the minimum data set necessary to produce a highly accurate surrogate is one composed of evaluations located at all turning points of the model's response surface.
-In all cases, the Nelder-Mead solver was used in the default configuration.
-We expect that less strict convergence requirements will reduce the number of required evaluations, potentially at the cost of some accuracy in the vicinity of the extrema.
-We explore the impact of optimizer configurations in the next section.
+In summary, for all cases, systematic random sampling is found to converge faster to a valid surrogate for all future data.
+However, optimizer-directed sampling better ensures that the behavior at function extrema is reproduced.
+Note that in all cases, the optimizer used was the Nelder-Mead solver (Supplementary Information, Default optimizer configuration) We expect that less strict convergence requirements will reduce the number of evaluations required by the optimizer, potentially at the cost of some accuracy in the vicinity of the critical points.
+We will explore the impact of optimizer configuration in the following subsection.